Pay & Entitlements

 This is withholding, not liability

 This estimates what DFAS withholds each month.
 Your actual tax liability is reconciled when you file your return.
-Deductions happen at filing, not in withholding.
+The standard deduction is already built into the Pub 15-T tables; itemized deductions and other adjustments not entered on your W-4 settle out at filing.

 About this entitlement